codeBelt/sjs-base-model/README.md

 export default class CarModel extends BaseModel {

     // The class properties must match the data properties being passed in.
-Otherwise they will be ignored
+Otherwise they will be ignored make = '';
-    // Check out the PropertyNormalizerModel example below on how to normalize you data to match the properties. make = '';
     model = '';
     year = null;